FriedCircuits/LED_Twitter_Due/README.md

 https://github.com/dubhunter/WiFly-Shield/tree/client-hardening
 You just need to add "#define PSTR(x)  x" at the top of WiFly.h

-If you don't use the external antenna modify line 426 in WiFlyDevie.cpp.
+If you don't use the external antenna modify line 426 in WiFlyDevie.cpp

+(Note: SFE library was fixed so either library will work, only dubhunters needs to modify antenna setting)

 Also the pins need to be jumpered: https://forum.sparkfun.com/viewtopic.php?f=13&t=35187

-TODO:
-Combine both Sketches with option to select if you are using Ethernet or Wifly.